 Step 5 – If you are common-law or married

-If you are married and your partner wants to join you in Canada, there are couple of options they can pursue if they want to work here while you study.
+If you are married and your partner wants to join you in Canada, there are a couple of options they can pursue if they want to work here while you study.

 1) They can apply for a visa called an Open Work Permit which allows them to work full time provided spouse is enrolled in a DLI.
 However, not all institutions allow your partner to get an Open Work Permit so do your research.
 The application process is quite similar to the visa applications already discussed with financial evidence being particularly important.